adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 ## As this script is still in testing...
-**_PLEASE UPDATE THE ABOVE WIKI WITH ANY ACCURACY TESTS/REPORTS! _**

-For testing results (Isilon vs script) see the [results_comparison_table.md](results_comparison_table.md) file; it does show that there are differences of a few percent in my testing thus far.
+For testing results (Isilon vs script) see the [results_comparison_table.md](results_comparison_table.md) file; it does show that there are small differences (possibly a difference in rounding).
 For a detailed CSV output from the script (N+2 protection with a 5 node node pool) [click here...](https://github.com/adamgweeks/Isilon-capacity-calculator/blob/master/five_nodes_N%2B2%2Bprotection_sample.csv).

-If you have any suggestions as to why this may be happening, please comment on [Issues](https://github.com/adamgweeks/Isilon-capacity-calculator/issues)
+If you see any inaccuracies, or bugs please report to: [Issues](https://github.com/adamgweeks/Isilon-capacity-calculator/issues)

 ## Working test comparison